FabMo/fabmo-cad-app/README.md

 ##Units

 The default units are inches and degrees.
-The length unit can be changed to millimeter by typing the command 'unit=mm' + enter.
+The length unit can be changed to millimeter by entering the command 'unit=mm'.
 The grid space can be set with the command 'grid=2' to change the space to 2mm.

 ![cad](https://raw.github.com/FabMo/fabmo-cad-app/master/img/cad5.png)